gvwilson/sensibleadventures/nardica/nardica.md

 were all he seemed to have the energy to say.

 But Iffy was fascinated.
-Skies the world over had been off limits since the end of the war---even China-over-the-Sea couldn't watch the whole world all the time, but anything bigger much larger than a single person ran the risk of being fried from orbit.
+Skies the world over had been off limits since the end of the war: even the machines couldn't watch the whole world all the time, but anything bigger much larger than a single person ran the risk of being fried from orbit.
 A few heavily armored aircraft still flew short missions here and there,